sjsrey/gisci16/proposal.md

-GIScientists, researchers and students interested in learning Python and using PySAL for computational scripting in spatial analysis as well as GeoDaSpace for spatial econometrics.
+GIScientists, researchers and students interested in learning Python and using PySAL for computational scripting in spatial analysis as well as for spatial econometrics, regionalization and geocomputation.

 ## Prerequisites